cisagov/ScubaGear/baselines/aad.md

 GitHub repositories.
 The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
 Source documents are linked throughout this document.
-The United States government has adpted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.
+The United States government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.